bhavna3/Data-Extraction/README.md

 🤝 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-⚠️ **Disclaimer:** This tool is intended for educational and research purposes.
-Use responsibly and in compliance with GitHub's terms of service.

-📄 **License:** This project is licensed under the MIT License.